 Storm addresses all aspects of renewal; natural and cultural resources, urban and rural communities, industrialized and lesser-developed countries, etc. On any given day, he might be working with educators, fishery biologists, city planners, agronomists, watershed managers, transportation engineers, economic development agencies, environmentalists, real estate developers, GIS software firms, project managers, mayors, ecosystem restorers, brownfields experts, historic preservationists, or catastrophe recovery agencies.

-Storm has been contracted by the U.S. State Department to provide sustainability training for public leaders of dozens of countries.
+Storm has been repeatedly contracted by the U.S. State Department to do sustainability training for public leaders of dozens of countries.
 He provided regional revitalization training for Danish regional governments.
 He has done revitalization talks and workshops in Australia, Italy, Belgium, UK, Mexico, Canada, and more.
 From 2006-2009 Storm was Distinguished Visiting Professor at Seneca College (Canada’s largest college) in Toronto.

 He was previously CEO of a small manufacturing company that developed aquaculture systems based on a pioneering water purification technology invented at the Smithsonian Institution.